busycalibrating/Overscripted-Data-Analysis-Challenge/static_analysis/1-get_script_urls/README.md

 ## 2) Running the scripts:

-Replace the appropriate directories in `generate_url_list_spark.py` for your system.
+Replace the appropriate directories in `config.ini` for your system.
 You will need the [Full Mozilla Overscripted Dataset](https://github.com/mozilla/Overscripted-Data-Analysis-Challenge).

 Ensuring spark is set up as in pt.
 1, run:
 ```